 Cincinnati Police Department Officer Recruiting

-Applicants need not be a Hamilton County resident to apply.
-Appointees must be a Hamilton County resident by their date of appointment and maintain County residency for length of employment.
+You don't need to be a Hamilton County resident to apply; however, appointees must be a resident of Hamilton County or one of the adjoining Ohio counties (Butler, Warren, or Clermont) by their date of appointment and maintain residency within one of the designated counties for the length of employment.

 Uniform and Equipment